-‘American Horror Story’: Cast Spills Details on Season 7 and Season 8
+‘American Horror Story’: Cast Spills Details On Season 7 And Season 8

 Entertainment Weekly reports that Murphy didn’t attend the PaleyFest panel, but executive producer Tim Minear did, and he provided a little insight into how the unusual American Horror Story Season 7 election theme was chosen.

 “At the beginning of every season, in order to secure the tax benefit, you have to give a synopsis of what you’re doing,” Minear said.
-“That was not okay with Ryan, but we had to give them something, so we made up this completely batsh–t thing for those two paragraphs and the funny thing is, we’re doing it this year.”
+“That was not okay with Ryan, but we had to give them something, so we made up this completely batsh*t thing for those two paragraphs and the funny thing is, we’re doing it this year.”

 So far, the only two American Horror Story regulars to be confirmed for Season 7 are Sarah Paulson and Evan Peters.
 No information has been released about the characters they will play, but Murphy has said that Trump and his Democratic opponent in the 2016 election, Hillary Clinton, would not appear as characters — leaving the possibility they could appear in news footage — so neither actor will be doing Trump or Clinton impersonations.
 And at the PaleyFest panel, a fan theorized that Paulson may play a member of the media, but executive producer Brad Falchuk torpedoed that idea.